How to scan your photos for barcode information

 The barcode scanning can be triggered manually at any time by pressing the button at the top of the Capture window.
 Smart Shooter will try to scan a barcode from whichever image is visible at that time, and this can include a previously taken photo or a liveview image.

 The following barcode symbologies are supported:

 Smart Shooter uses the ZBar open source library for detecting barcodes.
 Their website is: http://zbar.sourceforge.net

 Using an External Barcode Scanner¶

 Its also possible to use an external barcode scanner with Smart Shooter.
-As long as this is also connected to the same computer, and can be configured to enter text in a UI text box, you can have it fill in the Barcode text box of the Presets window.
+As long as this is also connected to the same computer, and can be configured to enter text in a UI text box, you can have it fill in the Barcode text box of the Filename Options window.